digital-asset/hub-automation-example/README.md

 `conn.exercise` was used in this example, but `create_and_exercise`, `exercise_by_key` and `create` commands are also available.

 ### Query
-`dazl` also  has `query`/`query_many` which will continue the program once the query is through instead of continuing to stream.
+`dazl` also  has `query`/`query_many` which will continue the program once the query finished instead of continuing to stream.
 Commands can also be defined and later submitted together with other commands as a single transaction.
 The following example queries for all current `Notification` templates, then submits all Acknowledge commands together:
 ```python